 Potential courses you’ll take in an online master’s in health informatics degree program

-- American health care system.
-This course explores all the basic elements of the American healthcare system, such as structure, providers, financing, public policy, legal issues, regulations, how it compares to systems in other countries, and more.
+- American healthcare system.
+This course explores all the basic elements of the American healthcare system, such as structure, providers, financing, public policy, legal issues, regulations, and more.
 Students see things from both the business side and the consumer side and examine current issues and concerns related to healthcare in the United States.

 - Healthcare database systems.
 Students learn how to conceptualize and model databases as well as how to use query languages to obtain important information.
 The principles discussed help students adapt and work with various domains and applications in the health informatics space.

 - Legal, ethical, and social issues.
 Because the American healthcare system is dynamic and always evolving, legal, ethical, and social issues often intersect in unexpected ways.
-These challenges are examined, along with the matters of privacy and data security in an ever-changing social and legal landscape.
+These challenges are examined in this course, along with the matters of privacy and data security in an ever-changing social and legal landscape.

 - Healthcare project management.
 In this course, students learn how to manage complex IT systems and work, track, and control an IT project using the basic concepts of agile project management.
 The course covers scope, time, quality, and cost, and students learn how to work with a team to bring a project to completion.